Many families commonly aim to pass down wealth from generation to generation.

 the total value of a personâ€™s assets, including investments, savings, and other forms of property.

-Having a diversified portfolio of assets and a comprehensive approach to wealth management is crucial.
+A diversified asset portfolio and a comprehensive approach to wealth management are crucial.

 Ultimately, the role of real estate in building and preserving generational wealth will depend on the individualâ€™s unique financial situation and goals,